hfoley03/PhoneSampler/README.md

 recording list -> we have 3 buttons on each card (delete, rename, upload) these should be replace by 1 three dot button, on pressing the 3 dot button the delete rename upload buttons should appear in a pop up, could add also add the share button into the three dot button

-recording list -> would be nice to be able to multi select and then delete or share etc

 <del>record screen -> TIMER </del>

 <del>record screen -> when recording, the record button should turn into an X, if user presses X than recording is stopped, file deleted, no pop up to name and not added to database</del>

 Edit screen - Eray - make buttons be right size

+# not a priority

 PCM files should be deleted after conversion to wav

+recording list -> would be nice to be able to multi select and then delete or share etc